ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - How to build products with limited resources

 ## Windows of Opportunity
-You need to develop systems to
+You need to develop systems to resolve the problems you have

 ## Problem Space
 - The problem space is a virtual space where a unique set of triggers {x, y....} cause a pain point {z} that lead to a problem {p} that are uniquely defined by characteristics  {a, b, c....}